 - If you are in Windows, you can use the msi installers (x86 or x64) in this link for the easiest way to set up NodeJS.Typical insta

 - If you have NodeJS already installed, check that you have the latest version by using

 node -v.
 It should return the current LTS version.

-The current supported LTS version of NodeJS for the SharePoint Framework is both Node.js v8.x and Node.js v10.x.
-Notice that 9.x or 11.x versions are currently not supported with SharePoint Framework development.
+The current supported LTS version of NodeJS for the SharePoint Framework is Node.js v8.x and Node.js v10.x.
+Notice that 9.x, 11.x or 12.x versions are currently not supported with SharePoint Framework development.

 If you are building SharePoint Framework components for SharePoint Server 2016, refer to additional details in the SPFx & SharePoint Server 2016 section for additional details on which version of NodeJS you should install.